 Mulan orders her men forward and finds that a battle is already raging between Supreme Commander Wei Qing and the khan of the Xiongnu.
 In an attempt to better assess the situation, Mulan climbs a mountain and is startled to realize that the Chinese army is suffering a terrible defeat.
 Just before the supreme commander meets his fate, Mulan leaps down to rescue him.
 Together, they chase the Xiongnu across an icy sea.
 While attempting to conceal themselves amongst the icebergs, the entire Xiongnu army drowns.
 The Chinese army returns to the emperor in triumph.

 The supreme commander praises Mulan (referring to her as Mushu) in front of the emperor, declaring that the victory would not have been possible without her.
 The emperor offers Mulan a prominent position, but she declines.
 Her only request is that she be allowed to return home.

 This anonymously authored play has been translated into English by Shiamin Kwa and Wilt Idema.
 Their translation appears in their book Mulan: Five Versions of a Classic Chinese Legend (Hackett Publishing Company, 2010).

-Kwa and Idema choose to translate the title to this play as Mu Lan Joins the Army in order to distinguish it from Xu Wei's play Mulan Joins the Army.
-However, because the two plays have identical names in Chinese, I have chosen to give them identical titles in English.
+Kwa and Idema choose to translate the title to this play as Mu Lan Joins the Army to distinguish it from other works that have been titled Mulan Joins the Army (but their Chinese names are identical).